andrewhoulbrook/cockney-rhymer/README.md

   <img src="/doc/sign.jpg"/>
 </p>

 Rhyming slang can be characterized as either phonetic or phono-semantic in form.
-This script is build around phonetic forms of rhyming slang only.
+This script is built around phonetic forms of rhyming slang only.
 Authentic Cockney rhyming slang doesn't only consist of rhyme associations; many of the Cockney expressions also have rich semantic links [read more here](https://www.theguardian.com/education/2014/jun/09/guide-to-cockney-rhyming-slang).

 ### How cockneyRhymer.py Works